Amarok79/InlayTester.Drivers.FeigReader/README.md

 This library is available as NuGet package:
 [InlayTester.Drivers.FeigReader](https://www.nuget.org/packages/InlayTester.Drivers.FeigReader/)

-The package provides strong-named binaries for .NET Standard 2.0, .NET 5.0, and .NET 6.0.
-Tests are performed with .NET Framework 4.8, .NET Core 3.1, .NET 5.0, and .NET 6.0.
+The package provides strong-named binaries for .NET Standard 2.0, .NET 6.0, and .NET 7.0.
+Tests are performed with .NET Framework 4.8, .NET 6.0, and .NET 7.0.

 For development, you need *Visual Studio 2022*.
 For running the tests, you need to install [com0com](https://sourceforge.net/projects/com0com/) and set up a serial port pair with names "COMA" and "COMB".
 This virtual serial port pair is used throughout unit tests.